vic-torr/machines-monitor/README.md

 A second implementation not detailed here but with higher scalability and robustness could be implemented by 2 modules: a centralized DB, which runs at the monitor server; and a daemon running in each client machine to be monitored.
 The last one waits for a GET request.
 When it's signalized, it answers, DB machine/API, retrieving a JSON with the previously listed information.

 # 2)
-The decision if a task must be automated or not relies on the difference of time cost to automate it, versus the accumulated time consumed on repeating this task.
-If a task isn't usual or doesn’t consume much time, users can even don't use the automation.
+To know whether the decision must be automated or not relies on the difference of time cost to automate it versus the accumulated time consumed on repeating this task.
+If a task isn't usual or doesn’t consume much time users can even don't want to use the automation.
 So, when working with a daily scheduled task, which spends more than 1 minute, 5 times is enough to decide whether implement automation or not.

 # 3) Containers

-I would proceed using containers, to encapsulate the application to the compatible kernel.
-The migration plan would be installing docker, set up MySQL8 in the container.
+I would proceed using containers to encapsulate the application to the compatible kernel.
+The migration plan would be installing docker, setting up MySQL8 in the container.
 The former database needs to be backed-up, exporting all the data to inside the database inside the container.
 Backing up the production machine and then updating its OS is also an alternative.

 <br />
 <br />